 So, those are a few things I’ve come up with so far for specific things YOU can do to support educated awareness during Breast Cancer Awareness Month and all year long.

 What you do matters.
 What each of us does matters.
 What we all do collectively matters even more.

-What will you do (or encourage others to do) this October and beyond to help generate “educated awareness”?
+What will you do (or encourage others to do) all year long to help generate “educated awareness”?